dsccommunity/dsccommunity.org/content/guidelines/maintaining.md

 Not written.

->**NOTE:** There are an issue with module ModuleBuilder when using
+>**NOTE:** There are an issue with module ModuleBuilder v1.0.0 and higher
->semantic version preview strings that uses a dash, e.g. `fix0008-9`.
+>when using semantic version preview strings that uses a dash, e.g. `fix0008-9`.
 >The string is compliant with SemVer 2.0 but there is a  bug in
 >`Publish-Module` that prevents the module to be released.

 ### Release